braze-inc/braze-docs/_docs/_hidden/private_betas/shopify_user_reconciliation.md

 This feature is currently in beta.
 If you’re interested, contact your customer success manager or account manager.
 {% endalert %}

 To support user reconciliation via your Shopify sign-up and login flow, we can implement a JavaScript function automatically to your Shopify store outside of the checkout flow.
-Braze will automatically implement a function wherever we see a form with a `type=”email”` on the Shopify store, as in the example below.
+Braze will automatically implement a function wherever we see a form with a `type="email"` on the Shopify store, as in the example below.

 ![1]{:style="max-width:60%;"}